Mike's high-school graduation home button. years

 Sylvia was my therapist; I met her one night in my cab when I drove her to the home of all therapists in New York, the Upper West Side, She gave me her card.
 She also gave me the gift of a sliding-scale for payment; I always gave her something but particularly in the early years it was a very modest amount.
 I’m not sure we ever solved anything, if that’s even the goal of talk therapy.
 It’s not like the end of Spellbound or Marnie; there is usually no repressed memory to recover.
 Traumatic memories are hard to repress; people spend their lives wishing they could do so.

-I did find it gratifying to spend hours and hours talking about myself; if you’ve read any of the other items on this site, you know how much I enjoy my own past.
+I did find it gratifying to spend hours and hours talking about myself; if you’ve read any of the other items in this project you know how much I enjoy my own past.
 The selfish joys of the examined life!

 Sylvia helped me get out of the taxi business.
 With her common-sense advice I found my way to a temporary per diem teaching certificate (the TPD) and a job at a junior high school two blocks from where I lived.
 Every step of the process was terrifying—particularly those first days in the classroom with a bunch of kids from the projects—but she never stopped encouraging me.
 I think it saved my life.
 I was one step away from slipping into some sort of addiction; my financials were incomprehensible; my mental stability was as insecure as my balance in the senior years I am enjoying now.